 The Hidden Health Risks of Shower Water

 Your shower water contains far more than just H2O.
 In the UK, where many UK and US homes have hard-water mineral content (per UK DWI and USGS hardness mapping) and chlorinated tap water is the EU and US standard, understanding shower filter options can be useful when planning a sensitive-skin or hair-care routine.
-Many US households also have chloramine-treated supply, and one in five Americans shower in chloramine-treated water that traditional filters can't even touch.
+Many US households also have chloramine-treated supply, and one in five Americans shower in chloramine-treated water[8], which free-chlorine-only media don’t address.

 The shower water crisis extends far beyond aesthetic concerns.
 Research published in the Journal of Investigative Dermatology (Danby et al. 2018)[2] found that washing in hard water leaves significantly more sodium-lauryl-sulfate surfactant residue on skin, increasing transepidermal water loss and irritation, particularly in atopic dermatitis patients.
 A landmark study of 1,303 British infants found those exposed to very hard water showed significantly higher rates of atopic dermatitis within their first three months of life.[1]
 For the many US households experiencing hard water (per USGS hardness mapping)[11] and many UK homes in hard-water regions (per UK DWI mapping), understanding filter options can be a practical part of a sensitive-skin or hair-care routine.